sequence-toolbox/SeQUeNCe/docs/source/tutorial/chapter4/resource_management.md

 2. A list of nodes of which there are other requirements for operation, and
 3. Requirements that should be met on other nodes.

 In our case, we will create an entanglement generation protocol on both nodes and have router 1 confirm that router 2 has created a protocol. `eg_rule_action1` will give the action for router 1 (including sending a requirement to router 2), and `eg_rule_action2` will give the action for router 2.
-The action on router 1 will create the `EntanglementGenerationA` protocol and request the corresponding protocol from the router 2 by sending the function `eg_req_func` and its arguments `req_args`.
-The `req_args` contains constraints about the target protocol.
+The action on router 1 will create the `EntanglementGenerationA` protocol and request the corresponding protocol from router 2 by sending the function `eg_req_func` and its arguments `req_args`.
+The `req_args` contain constraints about the target protocol.
-   In this example, we use the type of protocol and index of memory to filter the proper protocol.
-The action on router 2 will create the `EntanglementGenerationA` protocol and wait request from the router 1.
+In this example, we use the type of protocol and memory index to filter the proper protocol.
+The action on router 2 will create an `EntanglementGenerationA` protocol and wait for a request from router 1.
 The `mid_name` and `other_name` in `args` define the name of BSM node and the other router used for generating entanglement.
-Note that the name of router 1 will be `“r1”`, the name of router 2 will be `“r2”`, and the name of the intermediate measurement node (see tutorial 3 for details) will be `“m12”`, which will be set at the place of loading rules.
+Note that the name of router 1 will be `“r1”`, the name of router 2 will be `“r2”`, and the name of the intermediate measurement node (see tutorial 3 for details) will be `“m12”`, which will be set when loading rules.

 ```python
 from sequence.entanglement_management.generation import EntanglementGenerationA